campg2j003/JAWS-Script-for-Audacity/readme.md

 This version of the scripts adds the ability to silence previewing in effects like Amplify.
 Sometimes this doesn't get turned off.
 If this happens, switching focus away from Audacity and back will turn it off.

 The position fields sometimes are not shortened.
 This happens because the JAWS GetWindowText function returns just the numbers with no h, m, :, etc.  We do not know what causes this.
 I have been able to correct this by shutting down and restarting Audacity.
 This was observed with JAWS 10, 15, 16, and 17.
+I have observed that this problem sometimes goes away on its own.

 A side effect of ENTER pausing during record and play is that you can't use ENTER to select/unselect tracks while playing or recording.
 This also affects  entering a label while playing or recording.
 In this case the ENTER key adds "p" in a label instead of terminating it.
 Use Control+ENTER to send ENTER in this case.